 Camborne

-Trevithick is remembered each year with a Trevithick day which features a parade of Steam engines lovingly maintained for such occasions.
+Trevithick is remembered each year with a Trevithick day which features a parade of Steam engines lovingly maintained for such occasions including a replica of the Puffing Devil.
 See Trevithick Day Website

 There is also a Trevithick society dedicated to that period See Trevithick Society Website for more information and his statue is outside Camborne Town Hall.